draperlaboratory/cozy/docs/source/gettingstarted.rst

 Lines 8-12 gives concretized input that will cause the prepatched program to end in the 0th state and the postpatched program in its 0th state.
 The input argument is concretized to 0x0 (aka NULL).
 Additionally since the memory contents and register contents may be symbolic, we provide a concretized version of those as well.

+Lines 14-21 tells us that there is another state diff between state pairs (0,1).
+In this case we observe that the only difference is in the flags registers, and that there are no observable differences in memory.
+The concrete input argument for this pair is when the input is non-NULL.

 The next lines describe any orphaned states - typically there will be none.
 An orphaned state is a state in which there are no compatible pair states.